Accessing Superannuation Benefits

 Meeting a "Condition of Release"

-Elsewhere we have provided an overview of when superannuation can be accessed and showed that access to superannuation is largely dependent on meeting a minimum age requirement, "preservation age", and meeting a "condition of release".
+Elsewhere we have provided an overview of when superannuation can be accessed and illustrated that access to superannuation is largely dependent on meeting a minimum age requirement, your individual "preservation age", and a "condition of release".
 We now focus on providing more details around these individual conditions of release, listed below.
 Remember however that the tax implications associated with access may vary considerably, so do your research and seek specific advice as required:

 - You have reached age 65